AlliannaPatricia/EDM-Portfolio/README.md

 # EDM Portfolio
 This portfolio shows my skills in data cleaning, organizing, and analyzing using Excel.
 Through different lab activities, I have learned how to make data clear, correct, and easy to use.
 These activities helped me improve my skills in fixing errors, sorting data, and preparing information for analysis.
 ## About Me
 - Hi!
-I'm Allianna Patricia David, a 1st-year Bachelor of Science in Information Systems student.
-I am interested in technology, data, and problem-solving.
-I enjoy learning new skills that can help me understand how systems and data work.
+My name is Allianna Patricia David, and I’m a 1st-year college student taking up Bachelor of Science in Information Systems.
+I chose this course because I’m interested in how technology and data work together to solve real problems.
+So far, I’ve been learning how to use Microsoft Excel and MySQL Workbench to work with data.
+In Excel, I’ve practiced organizing information, fixing errors, and using formulas to clean and analyze data.
+These tasks helped me understand how to prepare data properly before making decisions or creating reports.
+I also enjoy using MySQL Workbench, where I learned how to create databases, build tables, and write SQL queries to get specific information.
+This tool helps me understand how data is stored and how different parts of a system connect with each other.
+It also trained me to think more logically and clearly when working with information.
+Even though I’m still at the beginning of my journey, I’m excited to keep learning and improving.
+I believe that the skills I gain in Excel and MySQL Workbench will be a strong foundation for my future in the tech world.
+Let me know if you want to add specific tasks you did in Excel or SQL, or turn this into something more visual for a digital portfolio!

 ## Education
 - Elementary: Sto.
 Rosario Elementary School
 - Highschool: Holy Angel University